Borova, Izium Raion, Kharkiv Oblast

-Borova (Борова, Боровая) is an urban-type settlement in Izium Raion, Kharkiv Oblast, Ukraine.
+Borova (Борова, Боровая) is a rural settlement in Izium Raion, Kharkiv Oblast, Ukraine.
 It hosts the administration of Borova settlement hromada, one of the hromadas of Ukraine.
 Population:

 Borova is located to the southeast of Kharkiv.

 Geography

 Borova is situated on the eastern bank of Oskil Reservoir of the Oskil.

 Distance from Kharkiv via the railway 193 km, by the road 165 km.
 The core railway station namely Pereddonbasivska (approx. 1,5 km).
 Boyni and Pydliman are the nearest villages.
 The distance from Borova to Pydliman is about 2 km.

 History

 Borova was a village in the Kharkov Governorate of the Russian Empire.
 A local newspaper has been published here since 1934.
 During World War II, it was under German occupation from July 1942 to February 1943.

-Since 1968, it has been classified as an urban-type settlement.
+Starting in 1968, it was designated as an urban-type settlement.
 In January 1989, the population was 7396 people.
 In January 2013 the population was 5740 people.

 Until 18 July 2020, Borova was the administrative center of Borova Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Borova Raion was merged into Izium Raion.